First Spring Term - Year 6

 Reading is of vital importance and every child should spend at least 15 minutes every night reading.
 We would expect that all children read aloud to an adult at least twice a week.
 Your child has a reading record in their school folder and we would ask that you support your child in their reading and sign their record every week – thank you.

-As you can see we have a great deal to fit in this half term and we would like to thank you in advance for your continued support in all our work areas.
+As you can see we have a great deal to fit in this half term and we would like to thank you in advance for your support in all our work areas.

 Mr L Sutton